How to create economic capital with kindness. Branding is defined as selling an emotional experience, when you create

 Cameron and his research colleagues, David Bright of Case Western Reserve University and Arran Caza of the University of Michigan, first did case studies of companies with national reputations for being kinder and gentler, including Griffin Hospital in Derby, Conn.
 And CH2M Hill a Denver-based engineering and construction firm currently rated by Fortune magazine as one of the top 100 companies to work for.
 They made it tough, as they sought out organizations that had experienced downsizing in the past 5 years.
 Richard Morin of the Washington Post -October 2003

 What kind of legacy do you want to leave behind?
 Perhaps a better world or even a better company?

-Please do take the survey, let us know your opinion a bout kindness and what you believe about it. https://goo.gl/forms/xhFZBkoZHTj7PodI2
+How to create economic capital with kindness, take the survey let us know your opinion a bout kindness and what you believe about it. https://goo.gl/forms/xhFZBkoZHTj7PodI2